Mediaeval Italy bridges three different political and cultural spheres:

 |annexed to Sardinia, 1814|

 The first cities responsible for maritime commercial culture on the West side of Italy were the Duchies of Naples, Gaeta, and Amalfi, which drifted into autonomy and independence after the Roman reconquest of Italy in the 6th century.
 Amalfi emerged as the most successful seapower of the Duchies.
 But then as Amalfi began to be overshadowed by the new Norman states in the 11th century, it was Pisa that emerged as its most powerful rival.
 Pisa, however, as with Genoa later, had difficulty achieving and maintaining its independence.
 At first it was a possession of the Duchy of Lucca.
 In the 9th & 10th centuries, fleets from the city were already involved in naval actions from Italy to North Africa.
 In 1003 a communal government revolted against Lucca.
 By 1052, Pisa had occupied Corscia, to the distress of Genoa, and in 1060 defeated Genoa in a naval battle.
 In 1077 Pope Gregory VII recognized Pisan independence; and in 1092 Pople Urban II recognized Pisan rule over Sardinia and Corsica.
-A communal government surived from 1081 to 1312.
+A communal government survived from 1081 to 1312 (encompassing episodes like Schopenhauer's "dungeon of Ugolino" in 1289).
 Thereafter Pisa's independence began to be interrupted, and finally Florence took over 1406-1494 and permanently after 1509.

 By the end of the 13th century, however, Genoa had surpassed Pisa, taking Corsica from it as Aragon took Sardinia (1323), and challenging Venice in both war and trade -- and sharing with England the symbol of the red on white Cross of St. George.
 The city completely replaced Venice as the most favored nation in Constantinople under the Palaeologi, receiving the city of Galata, across the Golden Horn from the capital, as a Genovese colony.
 Although officially neutral during the Turkish siege of Constantinople in 1453, and contributing only a single ship to the defense of the city, a Genovese captain, Giovanni Giustiniani Longo, did lead an unofficial contingent of defenders from Genoa.
 Giustiniani was perhaps militarily the most effective leader of the defense.
 When he was wounded and left the walls, one is then not surprised to learn that the city fell on that day.
 As the last Emperor's name, Constantine XI, recalls the founder of the city, Giustiniani's name echoes the Emperor, Justinian, who recovered Genoa itself from the Ostrogoths.